junosuarez/nali/README.md

 ## Service Dependencies

 DI works similar to Angular.
-Service `init` functions state the names of their dependencies as parameter names, which are parsed out when the Service is registered.
+Service init functions state the names of their dependencies as parameter names, which are parsed out when the Service is registered.
+They are not called with `new` or with any particular `this` context.

+Return a Promises/A+ promise if you need to asynchronously instantiate a service

 ## not implemented